caltechlibrary/foliage/README.md

 ## Installation

-There are multiple ways of installing Foliage, ranging from downloading a self-contained, single-file, ready-to-run program, to installing it as a typical Python program using `pip`.
+There are multiple ways of installing Foliage, ranging from downloading a ready-to-install package for Windows, to installing it as a typical Python program using `pip`.
 Please choose the alternative that suits you.

-### _Alternative 1: installing the ready-to-run executable programs_
+### _Alternative 1: installing the Windows MSI package_

-For the Caltech Library, we provide Foliage in a ready-to-run form for Windows computers.
-This is the easiest and preferred way of getting a copy of Foliage.
+For the Caltech Library, we provide Foliage as a Windows MSI installer package.
+This is the easiest and preferred way of getting a copy of Foliage on Windows.
 Please contact the author for more information.

 ### _Alternative 2: installing Foliage using `pip`_